GeminiCLI.net

 Is it safe to use my API key in the Gemini CLI?

 Yes, when used correctly.
-The official Gemini CLI stores your API key locally and securely on your machine.
-However, you should never share your key, commit it to a public Git repository, or expose it in client-side code.
-Treat it like a password.
+The official Gemini CLI stores your API key locally and securely.
+However, you should treat your API key like a password - never share it or commit it to public repositories.
+The CLI typically stores it in your system's secure credential storage.

 Can I use Gemini CLI on Windows?